-Lava tube caving and whale watching combines your interest in volcanoes and wildlife.
-Cave Leidarendi reveals the hidden mysteries of our island's recent geological history.
-In the afternoon you join a whale watching tour from the Reykjavik marina.
+Try the best of Iceland's volcanoes and wildlife on this lava tube and whale watching adventure!
+Raufarhólshellir Lava Tube reveals the hidden mysteries of our island's recent geological history.
+In the afternoon, you join a whale watching tour from the Reykjavik marina.

 Duration: ~7 hours